Ammon-Bishop/ThumBoy-Keyboard/README.md

-I lost the left ergogen config.yaml file. don't know how
+I made a video about the process that you can watch here: